Hi there. How’s it going with you? Thinking about Thanksgiving yet? It is a week away.

 Here?
 Well, we’ve been thinking about Thanksgiving for months and months.
 We’ve been cooking and baking, writing and tweaking, and making videos.
 A lot of videos.

-One of the recipes on our iPad you might like best is the sandwich bread.
+And the one you might like best is the sandwich bread.

 Let’s watch how to make it.